-This course is designed to give the student a foundation for discussion and an understanding of drugs.
+Designed to give the student a foundation for discussion and an understanding of drugs.
 The course covers some of the psychological, sociological, and biological reasons people use drugs.
 An emphasis will be placed on those drugs which are most widely used and abused.
+Three lecture hours per week.